Allochthon

-In the United States there are three notable allochthons; all of which were displaced nearly 50 km (31 miles) along thrust faults.
-The Golconda and Robert Mountains allochthons are both found in Nevada, a product of the Antler Orogeny in the Late-Devonian period.
-The third is the Taconic allochthons found in New York, Massachusetts and Vermont formed from the collision of the Taconic magmatic arc with the super-continent Laurentia in the Late-Cambrian period.
+In the United States there are three notable allochthons, all of which were displaced nearly 50 km (31 miles) along thrust faults.
+The Golconda and Robert Mountains allochthons are both found in Nevada, a product of the Antler orogeny in the late Devonian period.
+Another is the Taconic allochthons found in New York, Massachusetts and Vermont formed from the collision of the Taconic magmatic arc with the super-continent Laurentia in the late Cambrian period.